Rachel Maddow Suffering From Rare Facial Nerve Palsy.

 “In the past this was a lot more tragic than it is today because a snide delivery of words and phrases is now seen as acceptable, but back in the 1930s, and well into the 1990s, this Little Caesar affliction was a stumbling block for one so afflicted.
 Only now do we see this as a stigmatizing disease with many psychological side effects that manifest over the years.

-“Men who suffered from it were thought to be sinister wiseguys or mobsters.
+“Men who suffered from it were thought to be dangerous wiseguys or mobsters.
 Women afflicted were viewed as unkind, manly, rude, demanding, and even mentally ill.

 “In many cases, a child growing up with this affliction often develops a personality that centers itself around the reactions of others to the disorder.
 The patient begins to believe that others see them as ‘wiseguys’ or snide or sneaky, so the brain accommodates this social reaction by morphing the image of the outward self to fit what the patient believes others already think.

-“It’s not an accident or affectation that many mobsters or lesbians talk this way.
+“It’s not an accident or affectation that many mobsters or butch lesbians talk this way.
 They started out as totally well-adjusted children but as the disease manifested into the teen years, the patient often changes to make his or her personality fit the physical manifestations.
-It’s a simple case of, ‘If they think I’m a lesbian or a mobster, I might as well be one,’ but sadly, there is nothing really simple about this in any way.”
+It’s a simple case of, ‘If they think I’m too butch or that I am mobster, I might as well be one,’ but sadly, there is nothing really simple about this in any way.”

 “In other words, lesbian women fall in love with the television version of Rachel Maddow — the hip and snide and snarky-mannish girl of their dreams — but they eventually realize that the TV version of Rachel Maddow is the real Rachel Maddow as well, and this gets tired very quickly.

 “It’s really hard to say, but if we can straighten out Miss Maddow’s mouth, we might be able to straighten out her entire life.
 We might even be able to cure her of her lesbianism — if the lesbianism was indeed a side-effect of the affliction.
-This isn’t a case of praying away the gay with neurosurgery, but it’s as close as one can get in some cases.”
+This isn’t a case of praying away the gay with neurosurgery, but it’s as close as we actually get in real medicine.
+I guess you could say that one of the side effects of treating this disease is a gradual onset of heterosexuality.”

 Dr. Traherne is planning a series of nerve grafts and stem cell injections in and around the trigeminal nerve which serves Maddow’s mouth.

 It should be mentioned here that Edward G. Robinson did not suffer from this disease, but he mercilessly mimicked the facial mannerisms typical of the disease so as to depict his character correctly — giving him the snide delivery that made Great Depression era movie-goers despise the bad guy.
-It was great for box office sales but it’s not helping MSNBC’s ratings.
+It was great for box office sales in the 1930s, but it’s not helping MSNBC’s ratings as we move headlong into the 21st century.

 “She could very well emerge from my two months of of stem cell injections and mental health therapy as a very Conservative Christian woman who simply wants to get married to a nice guy and have a few babies.
 It could happen.

 “But all in all, isn’t it better when you think about it?
 As a doctor, I see this as pure science.
-If I fix something and by fixing it I make it happy and capable of expressing love and affection without looking and sounding like Edward G. Robinson or Marjorie Main, won’t I have done some good?
+If I fix something and by fixing it I make it happy and capable of expressing love and affection without looking and sounding like Edward G. Robinson in “Public Enemy Number One,” won’t I have done some good?

 Exclusive for TheDamienZone.com by: Damien LeGallienne.